In Nebraska, students looking to earn their GED diplomas can take the exam online or at an official Nebraska GED test center.

 No paper-based GED testing

 The GED standards require that the tests are taken on a computer.
-Paper-based testing is something of the past and this makes actually sense because, in the contemporary employment market, practically all positions require applicants to command at least some basic keyboarding skills.
+Paper-based testing is something of the past, and this actually makes sense because, in the contemporary employment market, practically all positions require applicants to command at least some basic keyboarding skills.

 Nebraska’s Education Department estimated that every year, some 4,000 residents take the GED exam.
 There are almost 25,000 adults in Omaha and Council Bluffs who did not finish high school.
 The GED test offers a great opportunity for them to turn around their lives and work towards a brighter future.